-Source: Source: SOCCCD, inFORM Data Warehouse, VuAward, January 2023

-Note: Certificates category only includes Certificates of Achievement.
+Source: Source: SOCCCD, inFORM Data Warehouse, VuAward, January 2023 Note: Certificates category only includes Certificates of Achievement.
 Aspirational goals are in line with targets specified in Saddleback College's Strategic Plan.
 Although the College has seen large gains with the implementation of auto-awards (+87 percent comparing 2017 to 2021), there are existing achievement gaps for certain student groups.
 When assessing these gaps in award completions, Black/African American students, Latinx students, students 25 and older, and first-generation students have the greatest disparity.
-Across the last two years, the achievement gap for Latinx students has been narrowed (8.09); however, the College continues to see disparity among Black/African American students, Latinx students, students 25 and older, and first-generation students (8.09).
+Across the last two years, the achievement gap for Latinx students has been narrowed (B.09); however, the College continues to see disparity among Black/African American students, Latinx students, 25 and older, and first-generation students, Latinx students, students 25 and older, and first-generation students (B.09).
 The College is continuing its work to eliminate these achievement gaps through multiple strategies, such as assistance with financial barriers through Zero Textbook Cost classes (ZTC), deferral of registration payments, etc.